edf-hpc/clara/docs/source/clara-show.md

 # SYNOPSIS

-    clara show All|<section> [<dist>]
+    clara show all|<section> [<dist>]
     clara enc -h | --help | help

 # DESCRIPTION

-*clara show* displays the sections in a config.ini file, it can show all the parameters with 'All' or with a specific section like images, repos, etc..
+*clara show* displays the sections in a config.ini file, it can show all the parameters with 'all' or with a specific section like images, repos, etc..

 # OPTIONS

-    clara show All|<section> [<dist>
+    clara show all|<section> [<dist>

-        Shows All sections of an distribution or a specific one
+        Shows all sections of an distribution or a specific one

 # SEE ALSO